christiskatsouris/Introduction-Matlab/README.md

 set(stream,'Substream',r);
 RandStream.setGlobalStream(stream);

+% Parameters
+N    = 250;
+beta = 0.8;

 % Simulate a regressor Z such that
 Z = 1 + beta*normcdf( randn(N,1) );

 % Simulate an error sequence
 U = randn(N,1);

+plot(U)

 ```

+For instance, by plotting the error sequence we can observe that innovation term follows the covariance stationarity condition.

 ## Example 4